hojinYang/spotify_recSys_challenge_2018/readme.md

 Each test files contains same seed pattern as Spotify RecSys Challenge: seed 0, 1, 5, 10, 25, 100, 25r, 100r.
-We also divide challenge set into four subsets based on seed pattern: (0,1) , (5) , (10,25,100) , (25r,100r)
+We also divide challenge set into four categories based on seed pattern by default: (0,1) , (5) , (10,25,100) , (25r,100r)

-For submission, we train our models with four different denoising schemes to train our model in three versions.
+For submission, we train our models with four different denoising schemes to train our model.
-Each version performs better on one of four different challenge subsets.
+Each version performs better on one of four different challenge categories.

 ## Run The System
 Our model is composed of two parts: Denoising Autoencoders and Character-level CNN; train the parameters of the DAE first, then integrate with char-level CNN.
 1. Create a folder into the root folder of the project. *config.ini* file, which contains information required to run the model, must be placed into the created folder(Check the structure of *conf.ini* below).
 2. You can train models by running **main.py**.